kennethcarnes/Get-ProjectCodeContent/README.md

 # Get-CodeContent PowerShell Script

-This function outputs the directory structure of a specified root directory and the content of files within specified target directories relative to the root.
-The results are copied to the clipboard for easy sharing.

 ## Description

 The `Get-CodeContent` function captures the entire directory structure of a given root directory and also extracts the content of files within specified target directories.
 The results are conveniently copied to the clipboard for easy sharing.